-Construct Description StateMachine s Simple StateMachine: StateMachine has one region Orthogonal StateMachine: StateMachine contains multiple regions Top level region (owned by StateMachine) activation semantics: Default Activation: When the

-StateMachine starts executing.
+Construct Description StateMachine s Simple StateMachine: the StateMachine has one Region Orthogonal StateMachine: the StateMachine contains multiple Regions Top level Region (owned by StateMachine) activation semantics: Default Activation: When the StateMachine starts executing.

-Entry Point Entry: Transitions from Entry Point to vertices in the contained regions.
+Entry Point Entry: Transitions from Entry Point to vertices in the contained Regions.

-- Note 1: In each Region of the StateMachine owning the Entry Point, there is at most a single Transition from the entry point to a Vertex within that Region - Note 2: This StateMachine can be referenced by a Submachine State connection point reference should be defined in the Submachine State as sources/targets of transitions; the Connection point reference represents a usage of an Entry/Exit Point defined in the StateMachine and referenced by the Submachine State
+- Note 1: In each Region of the StateMachine owning the Entry Point, there is at most a single Transition from the entry point to a Vertex within that Region - Note 2: This StateMachine can be referenced by a Submachine State the connection point references should be defined in the Submachine State as sources/targets of transitions; the connection point reference represents a usage of an Entry/Exit Point defined in the StateMachine and referenced by the Submachine State